entropia/tip-toi-reveng/voicetool/README.txt

-The tiptoi firmware files contain a block of wav files that are used by the pen on various occations, e.g. startup, shutdown and debug mode (see voicestrings.txt for a complete list).
+The tiptoi firmware files contain a block of wav files that are used by the pen on various occations, e.g. startup, shutdown and debug mode (see wavs.txt for a complete list).

 As the original firmware contains spoken chinese it is difficult to use the debug mode.